 Spanish Children’s Book Picks

-Cantando de Colores: A Bilingual Book of Harmony by Patty Rodriguez and Ariana Stein; Illustrated by Citlali Reye
+Cantando de colores: A Bilingual Book of Harmony by Patty Rodriguez and Ariana Stein; Illustrated by Citlali Reye

 Los tamales de Ana by Gwendolyn Zepeda; Illustrated by April Ward

-A sweet and heartfelt tribute to one of the Hispanic world’s holiday traditions!
+Los tamales de Ana is a sweet and heartfelt tribute to one of the Hispanic world’s holiday traditions!
 Especially good for young siblings.

 Malala Yousafzai: Guerrera Con Palabras by Karen Leggett Abouraya; Illustrated by Susan L. Roth

-The inspiring story of Malala Yousafzai adapted for children.
+The inspiring story of Malala Yousafzai is adapted for children.
 Translated from the original English for a Spanish-speaking audience, this book offers a richly illustrated look at the power of education.

 Mi papi tiene un moto by Isabel Quintero; Illustrated by Zeke Peña

-¡Solo Pregunta! by Sonia Sotomayor; Illustrated by Rafael López
+¡Solo pregunta! by Sonia Sotomayor; Illustrated by Rafael López